 Loving God includes loving people.
 You’ve got to love both.

-John’s words on this subject are very direct and very blunt.
-“You cannot be a Christian and hate other people“, he says.
+John’s words on this subject are blunt and straight to the point.
+“You cannot be a Christian and hate other people“.
 It’s incompatible and hypocritical.
 Not only that, it’s a blatant subversion of everything that is intrinsically bound up in a Christian’s salvation by God’s grace.
-We love God, because He FIRST loved us and, despite our complete unworthiness, He sent His son to die for us.
-There is no greater love than a man dying for his friends and there could be no greater demonstration of what love looks like, to die, even for those who were your enemies.
+We love God, because He first loved us and, despite our complete unworthiness, He sent His son to die for us.
+There is no greater love than a man dying for his friends, and there could be no greater demonstration of what love looks like, to die, even for those who were your enemies.

 “What marvellous love the Father has extended to us!
 Just look at it – we’re called children of God!” – 1 John 3:1, MSG

 Of all the people on this earth, it would seem obvious that Christians would understand the implications of this.
 We are the recipients of a love so deep and vast and completely undeserving, it should be impossible for us to not respond to this in our relationships with others.
 What we should have received from God, we didn’t.
 And what we shouldn’t have received, we have.
 Grace, freely given, has been demonstrated by a love lavished on us in abundance.
 This recognition of grace should empower and transform us to demonstrate the same kind of love in all our relationships, and especially to our Christian family.

 Grace is, perhaps, the easiest concept to speak about in the enthusiastic language of a born-again believer (John 3:1-21) but, in reality, the hardest virtue to assimilate into our Christian lives.
 Legalism, not grace, is one of the first lessons we learn in life; that all things come with a price and that nothing is given for free.
 We can tend to persist in this mentality after our conversion, even on an unconscious level, viewing God and each other in this light.